National Services Representative

 Multiple Locations

-The National Services Representative (“NSR”) is responsible for scheduling counseling appointments,addressing questions and resolving issues concerning NACA’s operations assigned to the NSR.
+The National Services Representative (“NSR”) is responsible for scheduling counseling appointments, addressing questions, resolving issues concerning NACA’s operations and providing local office support.
 The NSR spends most of their time answering calls on NACA’s heavily utilized national call queue.
 NSRs located in a local NACA office, also provide services to Members and others who visit the office.
 The NSR also participate in making outbound calls for campaigns and outreach when not receiving National Queue calls.

 The NSR must be a problem solver, have a mind set to learn and be flexible.
 S/he would utilize these skills to take the initiative in resolving a Member’s issue and concern(s).
 The NSR must be knowledgeable about NACA’s programs with a good understanding of NACA’s Policies and Procedures manual to effectively address the caller’s issues in a timely manner.
 In situations where the NSR cannot immediately resolve the issue, the NSR may need to directly connect a NACA staff person with the Member to resolve an issue or obtain necessary information.
 The NSR follows-up with the caller to provide solutions or confirms that a staff person has resolved the issue and the Member is satisfied.
 If the NSR encounters significant issues with a staff person or department, the NSR must address these issues with the appropriate manager or national management.
 NSRs are required to document all issues, responses, and outcomes in the Member’s narrative.
 It is crucial the Member is heard throughout the process by establishing appropriate expectations to resolve the issue(s) through effective communication and results.